musicislogicisgeometry/theburrellconnection.com/src/content/releases/flex-dubs-on-the-dole-signals.md

 ---
-title: Flex Dubs & On The Dole / Signals
+title: Flex Dubs & On The Dole
 artist: The Burrell Connection
 otherArtists:
   - Nelson of The East